s911335/leetcode/greedy/greedy.md

    a flower to intervals.
 5. If element in the intervals can be inserted, let element[i] = 1 and n minus one.
-6. Finally, if n <= 0, return true. if not, return false.
+6. Finally, if n is small or equal to 0, return true. if not, return false.

 ## 392. Is Subsequence